Cornmeal Fish Fry Seasoning Recipe

 Storage and Reheating Suggestions

 Cornmeal-crusted fish is best when enjoyed freshly fried.
-However, leftovers will keep well in the refrigerator for up to 3 days.
+However, leftovers will keep in the refrigerator for up to 3 days.
 Seal in an airtight container, like a zipper bag, to keep the fish fresh and your fridge from smelling like, well, fried fish.

 Reheat leftovers in a 350 degrees F oven for 10-15 minutes, flipping the fish over halfway through the time.